dcos/dcos/packages/adminrouter/extra/src/README.md

 ### Authentication

-For Admin Router to establish the identity of the subject issuing a request, it looks for JWT in the request.
+For Admin Router to establish the identity of the subject issuing a request, it looks for DC/OS authentication token in the request.
 It may be present in the following places:
 * request headers: client needs to set `Authorization` header with `token=<token payload>` value.
 * client sets `dcos-acs-auth-cookie` cookie with the token payload as a value

 In the case when both request header and the cookie is set, request header token takes priority.
-Admin Router does not issue JWT itself as this is the task of the IAM service.
+Admin Router does not issue DC/OS authentication token itself as this is the task of the IAM service.
 Please consult DC/OS documentation for more details.

 Currently, DC/OS uses/sets the following mandatory claims:
 * `uid` which is ID of the user/subject making the request as defined in IAM
 * `exp` claim as defined in section 4.1.4 of RFC7519

-If the JWT signature is valid and token has not expired, then uid claim is used while communicating with IAM to make authz decisions.
+If the DC/OS authentication token signature is valid and token has not expired, then uid claim is used while communicating with IAM to make authz decisions.

 The way tokens are validated is shared between EE and Open, with the only difference being the signing algorithm used by the tokens.
 In case of Open it's